IceHe/lib/snips/books/designing-data-intensive-applications.md

 - The actor model is a programming model for concurrency in a single process.
     - _Each actor typically represents one client or entity, it may have some local state ( which is not shared with any other actor ), and it communicates with other actors by sending and receiving asynchronous messages._
     - _Message delivery is not guaranteed : in certain error scenarios, messages will be lost._
-    - _Since each actor processes only one message at a time, it doesn’t need to worry about threads, and each actor can be scheduled independently by the framework._
+    - _Since each actor processes only one message at a time, it doesn't need to worry about threads, and each actor can be scheduled independently by the framework._
 - **Location transparency** _( 位置透明性 ) works better in the actor model than in RPC, because the actor model already assumes that_ messages may be lost, even within a single process.
 - _omitted…_